vicenteherrera/starter-ml/README.md

 ## Running examples

-All examples have a `makefile` with several targets, most of the time just executing `make` will setup and install everything, as well as execute the main example in the directory.
+All examples have a `makefile` with several targets, most of the time just executing `make` will setup and install everything, as well as execute the main example in the directory, or print help on further commands.

 ## Troubleshooting